Viola Davis set to play Michelle Obama in proposed series

 The first season will focus on Eleanor Roosevelt, Betty Ford and Obama.

 Showtime said it’s committed to three scripts for the proposed series.
-There is no air date since the series has yet to be greenlighted.
+There is no air date since the series has yet to be ordered.

 Former President Barack Obama and his wife launched their own production company in 2018, and have announced deals with Netflix and Spotify.